Oriental Desert Express

 • Nomadic Bedouin camel herds grazing the arid eastern Moroccan frontier

-• Aïn Beni Mathar thermo-solar power plant — striking industrial landmark in the desert
+• Aïn Beni Mathar thermo-solar power plant (NOORo I, 2013) — striking industrial landmark with thousands of heliostat mirrors in the middle of the desert

-• Tiouli tunnel — the line's most significant engineering feature
+• Tiouli tunnel — the line's most significant engineering feature, single-track bore through the eastern High Plateau

 Quick Facts